Differentially private inference via noisy optimization: Introduction

-On the optimization side, our work is related to literature on inexact oracle methods~\citep{sun2020composite,devolder2014first} and stochastic optimization~\citep{d2008smooth,ghadimi2012optimal,wang2017stochastic}.
-Indeed, our proofs for the convergence of noisy gradient descent and noisy Newton's method both rely on showing that with high probability, the noise introduced to the gradient and Hessian terms has a negligible effect on the convergence behavior of the iterates (at least up to the order of the statistical error of the non-noisy versions of the algorithms).
-The theory of inexact oracle methods similarly seeks to derive results for the output of iterative optimization algorithms when gradients and/or Hessians are only computed up to a certain level of accuracy.
-However, whereas inexact oracles necessarily rely on approximate gradients, approximate gradients alone do \emph{not} constitute inexact oracles unless the domain is bounded~\citep{devolder2014first}, so our results are not directly implied by existing literature in this area.
-The work on inexact second-order methods is more sparse: \cite{sun2020composite} studied global and local convergence of an inexact oracle version of Newton's method, but their analysis only covers the class of standard self-concordant functions (denoted $(\gamma, 3)$-self-concordant in our paper), whereas our main focus is on pseudo-self-concordant (i.e., $(\gamma, 2)$-self-concordant) functions, which are appropriate for our $M$-estimation framework.
-The stochastic optimization literature is more directly applicable to the noisy gradient setting considered in our paper, and our privatized gradients can be viewed as a special instantiation of stochastic gradients, where noise is introduced not due to sampling error, but intentionally in order to preserve privacy.
-However, we note that our results are also not direct consequences of existing literature on first-order~\citep{ghadimi2012optimal} or second-order~\citep{wang2017stochastic} methods, since the objective functions we consider are at most locally strongly convex, and our noisy Newton algorithms employ a particular version of a noisy Hessian that is motivated by differential privacy.
+On the optimization side, our work is related to inexact oracle methods~\citep{sun2020composite,devolder2014first} and stochastic optimization~\citep{d2008smooth,ghadimi2012optimal,wang2017stochastic}.
+Indeed, our proofs for the convergence of noisy gradient descent and noisy Newton's method rely on showing that with high probability, the noise introduced to the gradients and Hessians has a negligible effect on the convergence of the iterates (up to the order of the statistical error of the non-noisy versions of the algorithms).
+The theory of inexact oracle methods similarly derives results for the output of iterative optimization algorithms when gradients and/or Hessians are computed up to a certain level of accuracy.
+However, whereas inexact oracles rely on approximate gradients, approximate gradients alone do \emph{not} constitute inexact oracles unless the domain is bounded~\citep{devolder2014first}, so our results are not directly implied by existing literature in this area.
+The work on inexact second-order methods is sparser: \cite{sun2020composite} studied global and local convergence of an inexact oracle version of Newton's method, but only covers standard self-concordant functions (denoted $(\gamma, 3)$-self-concordant in our paper), whereas our main focus is on pseudo-self-concordant (i.e., $(\gamma, 2)$-self-concordant) functions, which are appropriate for our $M$-estimation framework.
+The stochastic optimization literature is more directly applicable to the noisy gradient setting in our paper, and our privatized gradients can be viewed as a special instantiation of stochastic gradients, where noise is introduced not due to sampling error, but in order to preserve privacy.
+However, our results are also not direct consequences of existing literature on first-order~\citep{ghadimi2012optimal} or second-order~\citep{wang2017stochastic} methods, since the objective functions we consider are at most locally strongly convex, and our noisy Newton algorithms employ a particular version of a noisy Hessian that is motivated by differential privacy.
 We further note that while our global convergence analysis of the noisy Newton method for self-concordant functions builds upon the work of \cite{karimireddyetal2018}, we show that the Hessian stability condition imposed in that paper, along with an additional uniform bound on the Hessian, are enough to ensure a much stronger guarantee of local quadratic convergence after an initial epoch of linear convergence.